Bezik1/JET-Brains-Internship-Github-Disscussion-App/README.md

 # 🚀 JET-Brains Internship GitHub Discussion App

 Welcome to the **JET-Brains Internship GitHub Discussion App**!
-This project is designed to enhance discussions on GitHub by providing a user-friendly interface for reading and writing comments in Markdown format.
+This project is designed to enhance discussions on GitHub by providing a user-friendly interface for reading comments in Markdown format.

 ## 📦 Features